;

 The Importance of Cutting-in Before Rolling

-When painting a room, it’s important to cut-in before rolling for a professional look.
-Cut-in means using a brush or edger to paint areas where rollers can’t reach, like corners and trim work.
-This way, you won’t get the ugly gaps or missed spots that come from using only a roller.
+When painting a room, it’s crucial to cut-in before rolling to achieve a professional finish.
+Cutting-in involves using a brush or edger to paint areas that rollers can’t reach, such as corners and trim work.
+This method helps avoid unsightly gaps or missed spots that can occur when only using a roller.

 For best results, follow these steps: